Instagram Live is an incredible channel for driving new followers, engagement, and even selling products.

 From here, you can select who you’d like to be able to view your stories (and Instagram Live), who can reply, where it automatically saves to, and also how it can be shared.

-Admin Item #2: Filter Out Offensive Comments
+Step #2: Filter Out Offensive Comments

 If you’d rather not see inappropriate words in the comments on your Instagram Live, you can automatically hide offensive comments, and manually filter comments that contain specific words or phrases.
 This is something we really recommend doing, especially if you’re a large brand with a lot of engagement.